 - mill table acts as cross-slide

-Smithy also have a beefier machine - the Granite - with 2HP variable DC motor and a quick change gearbox.
+Smithy also have a beefier machine - the Granite - with 2HP variable DC motor and a quick change gearbox and a 4-7/8" quill travel (and the whole head can be raised another "30%").
 If I were not fixated on having CNC and manual use on my machine, I'd probably upgrade to one of those, rather than fixing up my Shoptask.